The Heart of Influential Leadership: How to Lead with Trust, Intention, and Impact

 Put Influence into Practice

-Here are 3 ways you can apply it right now:
+Influence is not abstract.
+It’s a daily practice.
+Here are three ways you can apply it right now:

-1️⃣ Ask Better Questions — spark dialogue instead of giving quick answers.
+1️⃣ Ask Better Questions — Spark dialogue instead of giving quick answers.

-2️⃣ Follow Through — keep your commitments; trust is built (or broken) here.
+2️⃣ Follow Through — Keep your commitments; trust is built (or broken) here.

-3️⃣ Create Advocates — treat every interaction as a chance to strengthen relationships.
+3️⃣ Create Advocates — Treat every interaction as a chance to strengthen relationships.

 Why This Matters More Than Ever

 In today’s world of constant change, people don’t just want leaders who give direction.
+They want leaders who:

 ✨ Inspire confidence